luslab/babs-slide-seq/doc/output.md

 ### Second step: matching UP primer (page 2)

 The second step is to match the UP primer sequence on read 1 (among those that are long enough).
-You can allow a certain tolerance in the matching by setting the maximum hamming distance (usually 3 or 4).
+You can allow a certain tolerance in the matching by setting the maximum Hamming distance (usually 3 or 4).
 On the following picture, there 52,055,737 reads that match the UP primer (among the 68,647,673 read pairs that are long enough).

 ![Page 2](example_output/pages/page-02.png)